Earn While You Learn

 On Your Marks…

-Our 38-week part-time course at Brighton Journalist Works equips you with the cutting-edge skills you need to work in the ever-changing world of journalism.
+Our one-year, part-time course equips you with the cutting-edge skills you need to work in the fast-changing world of journalism.

 We organise at least three weeks’ work experience with prestigious organisations such as The Mail on Sunday’s YOU magazine, Mirror Online, Brighton Fringe, Men’s Health and the Brighton and Hove Independent.